omarmira2/LOCI/README.md

 # Aurora Labs LOCI News 🗞
 ## ✨ On the horizon with LOCI 🥳

-LOCI Advisor with Test Selection Capability!
+LOCI Advisor working with Quality and Static Code Analisys Tools.